g-may/data-readmes/watson-knowledge-studio-README.md

 ## Introduction

-Use IBM Watson™ Knowledge Studio to create a machine learning model that understands the linguistic nuances, meaning, and relationships specific to your industry or to create a rule-based model that finds entities in documents based on rules that you define.
+Use IBM Watson™ Knowledge Studio (WKS) to create a machine learning model that understands the linguistic nuances, meaning, and relationships specific to your industry or to create a rule-based model that finds entities in documents based on rules that you define.

 To become a subject matter expert in a given industry or domain, Watson must be trained.
 You can facilitate the task of training Watson with Knowledge Studio.

 ## Chart Details

-This chart installs an ICP4D add-on of Watson Knowledge Studio.
+This chart installs an IBM Cloud Pak for Data (ICP4D) add-on of Watson Knowledge Studio.
 Once the installation is completed, Watson Knowledge Studio add-on becomes available on ICP4D console.

 This chart deploys the following microservices per install:

-- **WKS Front-end**: Provides the WKS tooling GUI.
+- **Watson Knowledge Studio Front-end**: Provides the WKS tooling user interface.
+- **Service Broker**: Manages provision/de-provision instances.
+- **Dispatcher**: Dispatches requests from gateway to Watson Knowledge Studio Front-end.
-- **SIREG**: Tokenizers/parsers.
+- **SIREG**: Tokenizers/parsers by Statistical Information and Relation Extraction (SIRE).
-- **SIRE Job queue**: ML Training framework that allows to queue and schedule jobs on Kubernetes.
+- **SIRE Job queue**: Machine Learning Training framework that allows to queue and schedule jobs on Kubernetes.
 - **SIRE Train Facade**: Manages interaction with the training framework and Minio storage.
-- **MMA**: Manages interaction with WKS Front-end and Train Facade.
+- **Model Management API**: Manages interaction with WKS Front-end and Train Facade.
 - **Watson Add-on**: Publishes WKS service as ICP4D add-on.

 This chart installs the following stores: